BrainCircuitsBehaviorLab/village/_sources/resources/hardware.md.txt

 :::{grid-item}
 :columns: 4
 **Storage**: Insert the pre-loaded microSD card into the Raspberry Pi 5 slot.

-**Cooling**: Securely mount the official Active Cooler onto the processor.
+**Cooling**: Securely mount the [official Active Cooler](https://pip-assets.raspberrypi.com/categories/993-raspberry-pi-active-cooler/documents/RP-008188-DS-2-raspberry-pi-active-cooler-product-brief.pdf) onto the processor.

 **Camera Integration**: Connect the two camera ribbon cables to the Pi.
 Keep cables as short as possible.
-The corridor camera uses a standard 50 cm ribbon cable; use an extension with a dedicated FFC adapter if needed.
+The corridor camera uses a standard 50 cm ribbon cable; use an extension with a dedicated FFC adapter if needed for the box camera.
+See the [official camera installation guide](https://www.raspberrypi.com/documentation/accessories/camera.html#install-a-raspberry-pi-camera).
 :::
 :::{grid-item}
 :columns: 8